wp-plugins/f6s/readme.txt

 The data can be displayed in Wordpress posts and pages by using shortcodes.
 You will be making use of the following:

 [deal] (self-closing) - single deal object.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator or event profile
 - id - the ID of the deal
 - display - property that you want to display.
-See ‚ÄúValid Properties for Deals‚Äù
+See “Valid Properties for Deals”

 [deal-list] (enclosing) -  loop through a list of deals, one by one.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator or event profile

 [mentor] (self-closing OR enclosing) - single deal object.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator or event profile
 - id - the ID of the deal
 - display (used with self-closing mentor object) - property that you want to display.
-See ‚ÄúValid Properties for Mentors‚Äù
+See “Valid Properties for Mentors”
 - list (used with enclosing mentor object) - use this to loop though the properties marked as list (Valid Properties for Mentors).
 See examples from ...

 [mentors-list] (enclosing) -  loop through a list of deals, one by one.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator or event profile

 [team] (self-closing OR enclosing) - single team object.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator profile
 - id - the ID of the team
 - display (used with self-closing mentor object) - property that you want to display.
-See ‚ÄúValid Properties for Team‚Äù
+See “Valid Properties for Team”
 - list (used with enclosing mentor object) - use this to loop though the properties marked as list (Valid Properties for Mentors).
 See examples from ...

 [team-list] (enclosing) -  loop through a list of teams, one by one.
-Has the following attributes
+Has the following attributes:

 - program - the ID of your accelerator profile

 [f6s-data] (enclosing) - put your html inside this shortcode to protect it from alterations when switching between HTML and Visual mode

 [list-index] (enclosing) - to be used inside a list structure.
 Conditions the content in between.

-Has the following properties
+Has the following properties:

 - first (no value) - the enclosing content will only be displayed once, at the beginning of the list;